knstntn1/homebridge-mqttgaragedoor/README.md

 # Installation
 Follow the instruction in [homebridge](https://www.npmjs.com/package/homebridge) for the homebridge server installation.
-The plugin must be cloned locally (git clone https://github.com/iomax/homebridge-mqttgaragedoor.git ) and should be installed "globally" by typing:
+The can be installed "globally" by typing:

-    npm install -g ./homebridge-mqttgaragedoor
+    npm install -g git+https://github.com/knstntn1/homebridge-mqttgaragedoor

 # Release notes
 Version 1.0.2